English Harbour: Subsequent history

 The Royal Mail Steam Packet Company used the harbour as a port of call from 1840 onwards.

 After 1815 the dockyard decreased in importance.
 By the 1850s the eastern yard was being used as a coal store and the western yard was described as being in poor repair.
 Nevertheless, the yards remained open, finally closing in 1889.
 Sixty years later, the first moves were made toward preserving what became known as Nelson's Dockyard.
 Today it flourishes as a yachting centre as well as a historic monument, and is described as 'the only working Georgian dockyard in the world'.
 Much of the surrounding area is a National Park.

 After the land was returned to the Antigua government in 1906, the harbour facilities fell into ruin.
 Governor Kenneth Blackburne is credited with launching the restoration program in 1951, which raised 40,000 British Pounds.
 This restoration drive was a consequence of a 1948 study by the Ministry of Works stating that the more important buildings were worth restoring, enabling the naval dockyard to become an attraction for island visitors in 1961.

 In 2018, politicians urged local squatters to take advantage of plans to allow them to buy their plots of land for $1 if they had lived there for ten years or more.

 Demographics

-English Harbour has three enumeration districts.